 So why do you need a website?
 Why is a website essential for your business?

-Here are the top 10 reasons your business needs a website in 2022:
+Here are the top 10 reasons your business needs a website:

 1. A Website Builds Credibility, Trust and Legitimacy